richardgsands/tj-with-node-prebuilt/README.md

   "adminPass": "password"
 }
 ```
-*If these are changed after starting the NodeJS server, a restart (of the NodeJS server) will be required*
+*If these are changed after starting the NodeJS server, a restart (of the NodeJS server) will be required - this can be done with the command `forever restartall`*

 ### Start web server!